Advertisement

 Submit Your Application

 Apply directly through the official The Bridge of Central Massachusetts portal.
-Applications are free — never pay anyone to apply on your behalf.
-If applying online, take a screenshot of your confirmation page for your records.
+Applications are free — never pay to apply.

 4